1 - 2

 The Peaks Trail runs for 8 miles one-way between the towns of Breckenridge and Frisco.

-If you choose to do the route as an out-and-back, just travel as far as you’d like to go, and then turn around.
-Since the trail undulates up and down the flanks of the mountainside, this ski route is not nearly as intense as some of the straight-up-and-straight-down efforts in the nearby mountains.
+Since the trail undulates up and down the flanks of the mountainside, this trail run is not nearly as intense as some of the straight-up-and-straight-down efforts in the nearby mountains.

-Also, while it’s always good to be aware of the changing weather, staying down in the trees reduces your exposure to high winds and bitter cold.
+Also, while it’s always good to be aware of the weather and the danger of lightning and thunderstorms in the high country, staying down in the trees reduces your exposure to danger.